ad1269/cs104/about.md

 EdStem We will use EdStem for class discussion as well as assignments and quizzes.
 You will receive a link to sign up when we begin class.
 You are highly encouraged to post questions regarding the class directly on EdStem.

-Python Tutor Python Tutor is a helpful tool to visualize your code.
+Python Tutor is a helpful tool to visualize your code.
 You may use this to help debug homework assignments and understand concepts learned in class.

 Blackboard Your official class grades will be published in Blackboard.
 Some students will also be using Blackboard Collaborate to join lectures virtually.